sudsarkar13/Ultimate-Ubuntu-Setup-for-Web-Developers/GitHub Desktop/README.md

 ## What is this repository for?

-This repository contains specific patches on top of the upstream `desktop/desktop` repository to support Linux usage.
+This repository contains installation script of `GitHub Desktop` repository to support Linux usage.

 ## Installation for Debian/Ubuntu